 info on airport facilities

-You did book the cheap flight with a handful of layovers?
-Well, especially if you have to spend a couple of hours at the airports, you might want to check out what to do there and how to make the break a comfortable one
+Did you book the cheap flight with a handful of layovers?
+Well, especially if you have to spend a couple of hours at the airport, you might want to check out what to do there and how to make the break a comfortable one

 PLUNGING